kiidax/bigtext/README.md

 # Boar

-Boar is a toolkit to modify text files.
+Boar is a toolkit to manipulate text files.